PAlexanderG/Unit2.PartyLogs.Starter/README.md

 # Unit2.PartyLogs.Starter

-## asynchronous code in JavaScript, built on top of promises.The power of async/await lies in the fact that it makes asynchronous code look and behave more like synchronous code.
+## An asynchronous code in JavaScript, built on top of promises.The power of async/await lies in the fact that it makes asynchronous code look and behave more like synchronous code.